-Since 2008, we have worked on more than 40 projects focused on narrative and sensemaking in complex environments.
-Most of these have used the SenseMaker® software and methodology, either for our own clients or for those of Cognitive Edge (CE).
-We thus bring an intimate understanding of how to make this approach work for you, whether as an advisor, mentor, or manager.
+Since 2008, we have worked on more than 70 projects focused on narrative and sensemaking in complex environments.
+We bring an intimate understanding of how to make this approach work for you, whether as an advisor, mentor, or manager.

 There are three simple, standard scenarios that cover the needs of the majority of our clients: